-Today, Lansons is made up of 60% women and 40% men; a split that is reflected in both our management team and ownership.
-Our partnership was written in the female and was possibly the first in the industry to do so.
+Today, Lansons is made up of 58% women and 42% men; 71% of our management team are women.
 Committed to measuring and benchmarking ourselves, we voluntarily publish our gender pay gap annually, despite being below the reporting threshold.
-We have a low 4% gender pay gap (2022).

 We support a wide range of partnerships, including as one of 22 founding partners of the BBC’s 50:50 initiative – an equality project monitoring gender and people of colour representation across media and events, taking steps to address any imbalances over time.